250 E. Congress St.

 Downtown Buffalo Exchange, Tucson

-Join us at the downtown Buffalo Exchange location for happy hour in March!
-Stop in every Monday from 4pm–6pm and you’ll receive $5 off your next $20 purchase.
-See you soon!
+Join us at the downtown Buffalo Exchange location for happy hour in April!
+Stop in every Tuesday 4pm–6pm and you’ll receive $5 off your next $20 purchase.

 Speedway & Campbell - FT/PT